Akillot/Akillot/README.md

 # Hi there 👋

-I'm a passionate Software Developer focusing on backend development, mainly with Python and Java, Spring.
+I'm a passionate Software Developer focusing on backend development, mainly with Java, Spring and Python.

 ### Tech Stack